 Graduate Diploma in Animal Biomechanical Medicine

-This course was developed by the Animal Biomechanical Professionals Australia (ABPA) to provide experienced Veterinarians, Chiropractors and Osteopaths with the practical skills and knowledge necessary to apply relevant animal biomechanical examination and treatment techniques to animal patients.
+Developed by the Animal Biomechanical Professionals Australia (ABPA), this course gives you with practical skills and knowledge to use relevant animal biomechanical examination and treatment techniques.

 Animal Biomechanical Medicine